79B0Y/simpledashboard/README.md

 npm start
 ```

 4. Open <http://localhost:3000> in your browser.
 Click **Add Chart** to create a new chart widget.
+Use **Export** to download the dashboard layout as `dashboard.json` and **Import** to load it back.
 Each widget pulls data from the `sampledata` collection and renders a bar chart with ECharts.

 ## Files

 - `server.js` – Express server providing a `/data/:collection` API and serving static files.
 - `public/index.html` – Front-end using Gridstack.js for layout and ECharts for rendering.
 - `seed.js` – Seeds the `sampledata` collection with example documents.

+## Exporting and Importing

+Use the **Export** button to download the current dashboard layout as a JSON file.
+You can later restore the dashboard by clicking **Import** and selecting the previously saved file.